blue-yonder/di-csv2xml/Readme.md

 ### Binary executable

-You can [download a binary executable](https://github.com/blue-yonder/di-csv2xml/releases) (for 64Bit OS-X, Windows and Linux) from the release section.
+You can [download a binary executable](https://github.com/blue-yonder/di-csv2xml/releases) (for 64Bit OS-X or Windows) from the release section.

 ### From source